juliarjan/PCA/README.md

-# PCA
+# PCA (Python)
-Principal Component Analysis using Python
+Principal Component Analysis using Python with HTML file for better output visual